Muslim Women in Tech: Daniah Din at Asana

 Yes.
 For sales in general, it tends to be biased toward white males.
 One reason I joined Asana is because it highly stresses diversity and there’s a head of diversity recruitment.
 A lot of tech companies have diversity initiatives in place and it’s changing for the better, but there’s still a lot of work to be done to level the playing field for women and minorities.
 Personality wise, people tend to assume that you need to be assertive and loud to be good in sales, but I’d say it’s the opposite.
 The better listener you are, the more you can succeed in working with clients.

-With a bias toward white males, do you feel there are there any barriers to entry in your field?
+With the existing biases, are there bigger barriers to entry in your field?

 What's it like being Muslim at your workplace?

-How did your company leadership and colleagues react to the Muslim ban and Donald Trump’s election as President?
+How did your company leadership and colleagues react to the Muslim Ban and 2016 election?

 My company is unique in that it values diversity and values creating an inclusive space for its employees; it was the reason I joined Asana.
 The company made me feel safe after Trump was elected.
 A lot of people at work reached out to me and asked how I was doing.
 Our leadership made it clear where they stood on the Muslim ban.
 The industry as a whole I think grapples with the question of: do we get involved at the decision-making table or do we outright reject this administration?
 I still feel conflicted about where I stand on that.
 But definitely at my company, I feel very comfortable.